 The world is experiencing a global housing crisis.
 About 1.6 billion people live in substandard housing, and 100 million people are homeless, according to the United Nations.
-These people are increasingly urban residents, and every week more than a million people are born in or move to cities in the developing world.
-Today, 1 billion people - 32% of the global urban population - live in urban slums.
-If no serious action is taken, the number of slum dwellers worldwide will increase over the next 30 years to nearly 2 billion, according to the U.N.
+These people are increasingly urban residents, and every week more than a million people are born in, or move to, cities in the developing world.
+Today, 1 billion people - 32 percent of the global urban population - live in urban slums.
+If no serious action is taken, the number of slum-dwellers worldwide will increase over the next 30 years to nearly 2 billion, according to the U.N.

 As a Christian ministry and worldwide leader in eradicating inadequate housing, Habitat responds to this need as a matter of conscience and action.
-Our volunteers and trip leaders are some of the highest-caliber, most inspiring ambassadors for this mission.
-We believe that, because of the growing need in the world, Habitat's volunteer travel programs can easily double their efforts and serve twice as many families and communities than in the past.
+Global Village is a cornerstone program in Habitat for Humanity International's network.
+Our participants and trip leaders are some of the highest-caliber, most inspiring ambassadors for this mission.
+We believe that, because of the growing need in the world, Global Village can easily double its efforts and serve twice as many families and communities than in the past.
 We have 1.6 billion people counting on us to do this!